hoodaddeveloper/Accordion-And-Popup/README.md

 # Accordion-And-Popup
-A simple website with HTML/CSS and JavaScript for practicing Accordions and opening and closing a Pop-ups.
+A simple website with HTML/CSS and JavaScript for practicing Accordions and opening and closing a Pop-up.